Big Change: How companies need to evolve.

 Peak stuff has led to a new problem: Choice.

 As Henry Ford famously quipped about the Model T, an early assembly line success: Customers can have any color as long as it's black.
-Industrial processes built for uniformity, not choices.
-Optimized manufacturing organizations know how to make products efficiently, but they may not know what to make.
+Industrial processes were built for uniformity, not choices.
+Optimized manufacturing organizations know how to make products efficiently but may not know what to make.
 That's an entirely different kind of problem, which is less about repeatable industrial scale and more about customer choice.

 Beyond the age of information is the age of choices.